-Traditional analytics tools shows ‘charts and graphs’ and answers your quantitative questions such as ‘What’ and ‘How’ but they fail to explain ‘Why’.
-Putting it another way, the traditional analytics tools gives you the holistic view of which part of your product needs attention, however, it doesn’t tell you which part of the page needs rework.
+Traditional analytics tools show ‘charts and graphs’ and answers your quantitative questions such as ‘What’ and ‘How’ but they fail to explain ‘Why’.
+Putting it another way, the traditional analytics tools give you the holistic view of which part of your product needs attention; however, it doesn’t tell you which part of the page needs rework.

-This is where qualitative analysis comes in plays, allowing you to make decisions based on understanding user’s actual experience with your product.
+This is where qualitative analysis comes in play, allowing you to make decisions based on understanding user’s actual experience with your product.
 Learn more about the differences here.
-One the key offering of Qualitative tool (including UXCam) is Heatmaps, which we will talk about in this post.
+One of the key offering of Qualitative tools (including UXCam) are Heatmaps, which we will talk about in this post.

-Heatmap aggregates user interactions (touch/tap, swipes, pinches, scroll) with your product enabling you to answer questions such as:
+Heatmaps aggregate user interactions (touch/tap, swipes, pinches, scroll) with your product, enabling you to answer questions such as:

-- Where in the product users are clicking (or not) and how are CTA’s performing ?
-(Click heatmap)
+- Where are users clicking (or not) and how are CTA’s performing ?
+(Click / Touch heatmap)

-- Which area of the product is being viewed and used the most ?
+- Which areas of the product are being viewed and used the most ?
 (Attention heatmap)

 - What path are users taking to perform an action ?
 (Mouse movement heatmap)

 To answer these questions, Heat map uses color coded overlays to show the “attention areas”.